robertomisuraca-blip/LLM-Entropy-Fix-Protocol/README.md

 # THE MISURACA PROTOCOL: Solving LLM Logical Entropy in Production
-### A Structural Fix for "Context Saturation" in GPT-4, Claude Opus, and Gemini
+### A Structural Fix for "Context Saturation" in GPT-5, Claude Pro, and Gemini Pro

 **Author:** Roberto Misuraca (Architect)
 **Technical Witness:** Gemini (DeepMind)